 On January 27, 2020, the 2019 Energy Master Plan (“EMP”) was unveiled following months of research, review, and stakeholder input.
 The EMP outlines seven key strategies to achieve 100% clean energy by 2050: reduce energy consumption and emissions from the transportation sector; accelerate deployment of renewable energy and distributed energy resources; maximize energy efficiency and conservation and reduce peak demand; reduce energy consumption and emissions from the building sector; decarbonize and modernize New Jersey’s energy system; support community energy planning and action in underserved communities; and expand the clean energy innovation economy.

-As the lead State agency tasked with the development and implementation of the 2019 EMP, the New Jersey Board of Public Utilities (“BPU” or the “Board”) and its Division of Clean Energy (“DCE”), through the NJCEP budget, provides funding to many of the core programs that address the seven key EMP strategies.
+As the lead State agency tasked with the development and implementation of the 2019 EMP, the New Jersey Board of Public Utilities (“BPU” or the “Board”) and its Division of Clean Energy (“DCE”), through the New Jersey Clean Energy Program (“NJCEP”) budget, provides funding to many of the core programs that address the seven key EMP strategies.
 The Fiscal Year 2023 (“FY23”) Compliance Filing provides program descriptions and budgets for the NJCEP.

 The NJCEP is a signature initiative of the BPU that promotes increased energy efficiency (“EE”); the use of clean, renewable sources of energy, including solar and wind (“RE”); and distributed energy resources (“DER”).
 The results for New Jersey are a stronger economy, less pollution, lower costs, and reduced demand for electricity and natural gas.
 The NJCEP offers financial incentives, programs, and services for residential, commercial, and governmental customers.

 Additionally, in fiscal year 2021 (“FY21”), the Office of Clean Energy Equity (“OCEE”) was added to the DCE.
-The OCEE oversees the development and implementation of clean energy policies, technologies, and programs, including workforce development and EE programs, to better serve New Jersey’s overburdened communities (“OBC”) and to ensure equitable participation in clean energy programs and distribution of related benefits.
-Working with other BPU teams, the OCEE is ensuring that programs are developed and implemented through an equity lens, while leveraging the many existing DCE programs that aim to serve OBC.
+The OCEE oversees the development and implementation of clean energy policies, technologies, and programs, including workforce development and EE programs, to better serve New Jersey’s overburdened communities (“OBCs”) and to ensure equitable participation in clean energy programs and distribution of related benefits.
+Working with other BPU teams, the OCEE is ensuring that programs are developed and implemented through an equity lens, while leveraging the many existing DCE programs that aim to serve OBCs.

 EMP Strategy 1: Reduce Energy Consumption and Emissions from the Transportation Sector